keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - Come to the academy in the Stormwall Mountains and Faridoon will show Armide the Star Druids
 	- holy shit they are alive oh my fucoadghasdjlfghsdfjk;ghs;kfjdgh
 - Faridoon gives me two scrolls of sending
+- I swear Armide was gonna die i feel like luck has graced me
+	- nat 20 helps
+- Anesidora is talking to Kalathoth
 -